Working Toward Diversity, Equity and Inclusion

 - expanding training opportunities for faculty teaching international students;

-- the appointment of a Diversity, Equity and Inclusion Director to oversee the above and liaise with SVA Student Affairs to develop additional support services.
+- the appointment of a Diversity, Equity and Inclusion director to oversee the above and liaise with SVA Student Affairs to develop additional support services.

 The Task Force was further empowered to keep the College on track in refining and achieving these goals, assessing our progress and amending the plan accordingly as the needs of our community evolve.

-Members of the Task Force recently engaged SVA’s Multicultural Student Union (MSU)—the intersectional antiracism coalition formed by several of SVA’s cultural clubs—in a series of meetings to listen to their SVA experiences as the first step toward creating an open, ongoing dialogue.
+Members of the Task Force have engaged SVA’s Multicultural Student Union (MSU)—the intersectional antiracism coalition formed by several of SVA’s cultural clubs—in a series of meetings to listen to their SVA experiences as the first step toward creating an open, ongoing dialogue.
 Representation from MSU has been invited to have a seat on the Task Force, and their input has been incorporated into our list of goals for the immediate future.

 To that end, we commit to these near-term initiatives, in furtherance of the goals of the Strategic Plan and working towards an SVA free of all forms of bias and discrimination: